 We deploy several times a day; sometimes several times an hour.
-As soon as some code is ready and has been validated (by another developer for code review and a QA manager for user testing), it's launched into production. 🚀
+As soon as some code is ready and has been validated (by another developer for code review and a QA for user testing), it's launched into production. 🚀

 This helps us add features bit by bit, instead of rolling out enormous changes that can have a big impact.
 The more lines of code you deploy at the same time, the riskier it is!

 We're inspired by the work of Robert C. "Uncle Bob" Martin (check out his Clean Code videos!), Martin Fowler, Kent Beck, and many others.

 We have set up a complete clean architecture, which is a bit complicated, but rewarding; it helps us ship high-quality code.
 While we're not competing to be the best, we do look for excellence as we've said (which looks similar, but with a subtle difference).
 We were happy to hear from an external auditor that ours was one of the best codes he has seen in all the companies he has audited (not bragging, but we'll put our sunglasses smiley here anyway 😎 ).

 We are often asked: "What's your tech stack?
 Do you use the latest languages?
 Did you try X.io and Y.js?"

 While we're open to using new tech, we try not to use the "latest hot stuff" just because it's hot.
 Why?
 Because everything moves very fast and could become obsolete quickly, especially in the front-end world.
 We need a good reason to add another language to the tech stack.